aeeeeeep/ModelLink/README.md

 GSM8K is a dataset of 8.5K high quality linguistically diverse grade school math word problems created by human problem writers.
 The answer of each question is a specific number.
 Since few shots are performed,  the question length is relatively long in GSM8K, and the output answer contains a chain of thoughts, it is necessary to configure `TASK="gsm8k"`, `--seq-length=2048`, `--max-position-embeddings=2048`, `--max-new-token=128`. (`--max-new-tokens` can be set between 256-512).
 As the benchmark shows on [OpenCompass](https://opencompass.org.cn/dataset-detail/GSM8K), LLama7B model's evaluation gets only 10 points with pass@k(Generate k times and choose the best answer).
 The results of AscendSpeed on NPU environment varies between 8 and 10 points according to the number of shots we use.
+\
+\
+<font size=1>If the file fails to be downloaded while using `wget` command, you can manually download the file to ensuring website security.</font>